wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
-  When you've finished evaluating GX Cloud, it's time to connect GX Cloud to your deployment environment.
+  Connect GX Cloud to your deployment environment.
+To connect to a Data Source not currently available in GX Cloud, see [Connect to data](/core/connect_to_data/connect_to_data.md) in the GX Core documentation.
 </OverviewCard>

 <LinkCardGrid>